-Besides the unfavorable demographic situation, another underlying cause of the shortage is the rise of eCommerce.
+Besides the unfavorable demographic situation, another underlying cause of the U.S. truck driver shortage is the rise of eCommerce.
 Customers no longer just want fast shipping, they demand it.
 Extreme convenience has become “table stakes” in the retail industry for e-commerce sites and brick-and-mortar stores alike.

 At the same time the truck driver shortage continues to worsen, with only one truck available for every 12 loads that have to be shipped, customers are becoming increasingly accustomed to lightning-fast free shipping and the ability to order products from conventional retailers such as Walmart and have them shipped directly to their local stores for pick-up or to their homes.